voxeet/comms-sdk-dotnet/docs/documentation/unity.md

 ## Initialization

-The SDK needs to be initialized before any call to its functionalities using the method [Init](xref:DolbyIO.Comms.DolbyIOSDK#DolbyIO_Comms_DolbyIOSDK_Init_System_String_DolbyIO_Comms_RefreshTokenCallBack_).
+The SDK needs to be initialized before usage.

-For information on how to retrieve an Access Token, please see: [Prerequisite](./started.md#prerequisites).
+1. Copy the access token form the Dolby.io dashboard.

+2. Call the [Init](xref:DolbyIO.Comms.DolbyIOSDK#DolbyIO_Comms_DolbyIOSDK_Init_System_String_DolbyIO_Comms_RefreshTokenCallBack_) method using the token to initialize the SDK.

-The init method should only be called once.
-The best place to call it is in the Awake method of a new script you will add as a component to the previously created `ApplicationManager` GameObject.
+The Init method should be called only once.
+We recommend calling the Init method in the Awake method of a new script that you can add as a component of the created game object.

 ```cs
 using Unity;